Rosemary1337/Winglad/README.md

 - **"uinput module not loaded"**: Run `winglad-setup` or `sudo modprobe uinput`.
 - **"No write access to /dev/uinput"**: Run `winglad-setup` and restart your session.
 - **Gyro/Steering not working**: Ensure you are accessing via **HTTPS** if not on localhost (browser security restriction), or use a browser that allows sensor access on HTTP (like some Android developer browsers).
 Since this runs on a local network, HTTP is standard, but some modern mobile browsers are strict about sensors.

+## Contributing

+Pull requests are open to everyone!
+If you have ideas for improvements, bug fixes, or new features, feel free to fork the repository and submit a pull request.